wind-language/wind/.github/README.md

 <details>
 <summary> Why is this happening? </summary>

 [❗] Wind has a runtime utility that is required to jump to main function and run stack checks.
-Just compile it before linking executables.
+Just compile it if it hasn't been done by cmake.

 </details>